-To do that we will take a closer look at polyester, its characteristics, how it differs from other fabrics, and our ultimate research-based choice on using the material when planning a day hike.
+To do that, we will take a closer look at polyester, its characteristics, how it differs from other fabrics, and our ultimate research-based choice on using the material when planning a day hike.

-While not all hikers will experience the following situations, most will in some way or another regardless of age, gender, trail location and difficulty.
+While not all hikers will experience the following situations, most will somehow or another regardless of age, gender, trail location and difficulty.

 The first of these is sweat.
 No matter the conditions, you will sweat some when hiking, which is your body’s natural response to exertion.

 However, sweat can be uncomfortable if not evaporated in warmer climates, and it can be dangerous in cold climates.